Attica-oss/calc/docs/EXTENDING.md

 evaluator hands back something else.
 Keep that invariant in mind below;
 it's called out again where it actually bites.

-The three sections below are ordered easiest-first.
-If you're adding something that's both a new function *and* touches a new kind of value (most real features), read all three — start with **type**, since a function usually exists to build or inspect one.
+The four sections below are ordered easiest-first.
+If you're adding something that's both a new function *and* touches a new kind of value (most real features), read the relevant ones together — start with **type**, since a function or cast usually exists to build or inspect one. function usually exists to build or inspect one.

 ---